Derek Turner (journalist): Early life

 Turner is the son of a ship’s captain of Methodist background and a Church of Ireland mother (the great niece of the Archbishop of Dublin).
 Before he became a journalist, he worked as a sailor, security guard, builder, advertising salesman for The Daily Telegraph, and production editor for a technical publishing firm.

 Journalism

 Turner's work has appeared in a large number of magazines and newspapers, including The Times, The Sunday Telegraph, Literary Review, The Salisbury Review, Taki's Magazine, The Economist, European Journal, The Lady, and Kent Life.
-His articles appeared in the American magazines Chronicles and the Connor Post, the German publications Junge Freiheit and Criticón, and other journals in France, Italy, the Czech Republic and elsewhere.
+His articles have appeared in the American magazines Chronicles and the Connor Post, the German publication Criticón, and other journals in Australia, France, Italy, the Czech Republic and elsewhere.
+In 2010, he was a contributing editor of AlternativeRight.com, the website owned by Richard B. Spencer.

-He was editor of the right-wing magazine Right Now!, published by Taki Theodoracopulos in the 1990s.
+He was editor of the conservative magazine Right Now!, published by Taki Theodoracopulos in the 1990s.
 He edited the briefly revived Quarterly Review from 2007 to 2011.

 His areas of focus are English letters, British topography, European culture and history, folklore, and current affairs.